smcclab/smc-course/_assessments/01-diary.md

 ### Submission process {#weekly-videos-submission-process}

-You must submit your 60sec (or 180sec for group weeks) video and associated files by Thursday 11am every week (from weeks 2--9 inclusive) through [GitLab](https://gitlab.cecs.anu.edu.au/laptop-ensemble/2021/2021-av-diary-submissions).
+You must submit your 60sec (or 180sec for group weeks) video and associated files every week (from weeks 2--9 inclusive) through [GitLab](https://gitlab.cecs.anu.edu.au/laptop-ensemble/2021/2021-av-diary-submissions).

 If you're familiar with git & GitLab, then you can do this however you like---as